Amal-Alharbi/Improve_ranking_for_systematic_reviews/README.md

 Lancaster stemmer: nltk.stem.lancaster.LancasterStemmer()

-**Paper: Amal Alharbi and Mark stevenson, 'Improving Ranking for Systematic ReviewsUsing Query Adaptation', In CLEF2019 Conference and Labs of the Evaluation forum.**
+**Paper: Amal Alharbi and Mark Stevenson, 'Improving Ranking for Systematic ReviewsUsing Query Adaptation', In CLEF2019 Conference and Labs of the Evaluation forum.**